Madhu123123/AI_TestCaseGenerator_JIRA/README.md

 ![Fetched Jira Issues](docs/fetch_issues.png)

 6.  **Generate Test Cases**: Click the blue **Generate Test Cases** button.
 The application will analyze the Jira issue and generate various test scenarios based on standard testing methodologies.
 7.  **Review and Export**: Scroll down to view the generated test cases organized by category.
-You can also click **Export CSV** to download them to your computer.
+You can also click **Export CSV** to download them to your computer.test

 ![Generated Test Cases](docs/test_cases.png)